What is Agile project management?—A strength or weakness?

 Everything we have shared so far sounds great on the surface, but Agile project management doesn’t work on all projects.
 So, before you get into the specifics of applying Agile to your existing project management system, let’s take a bit of a deeper dive.

 “Agile” means moving quickly.
-That means not everything or every aspect of your project will be planned beforehand.
+That means not everything or every aspect of your project will be planned.
 Therefore, you need to be sure about whether or not your business, your projects, and your team can handle this Agile change.

 To do that, here are a few important questions you need to ask and answer:

-• Are you really ready to start a project without knowing where it will end up?
-Before you adopt Agile, ask yourself if you and your team are actually comfortable putting out a less-than-finished version of your product/project to test? or do you people think your project/product needs to be fully completed before it sees the light of day?
+• Are you ready to start a project without knowing where it will end up?
+Before you adopt Agile, ask yourself if you and your team are comfortable putting out a less-than-finished version of your product/project to test. or do you people think your project/product needs to be fully completed before it sees the light of day?

 • How much risk are you willing to manage?
 As we said, Agile is all about continuous change and making improvements by learning from your mistakes.
 This means you will be putting your projects at a higher level of risk than you would if you were relying on traditional project management.

 • What can you say about your company’s hierarchy?
 Agile isn’t just about working with your customers.
-It’s also about providing key access to customers on a daily basis.
+It’s also about providing key access to customers daily.
 It might be a stretch for your business, depending on the type of company culture or company hierarchy you have.
 So, make a wise decision.

 • How do you measure progress and success during project management?
 Agile project management is all about continuously refining your processes and delivering something better.
 So, take a moment to evaluate how you define progress and success.